MacIver-Lab/Ergodic-Information-Harvesting/README.md

 #### Prevent System from Sleeping During Simulation
 As noted above, sleeping causes the Jupyter notebook to lose connection and stops the simulation.
 Also, 'sm-fig4' is a ten hour run in MATLAB to regenerate simulation results.
 To prevent MacOS from sleeping in these instances, use `caffeinate` at a Terminal window before starting the Jupyter notebook or before regenerating 'sm-fig4' within MATLAB.

-#### Using the Correct Version of Python
-For `sm-fig4`, we use MATLAB to initiate batch python simulations which may require additional care.
-This is due to a python version mismatch which is detailed in the paragraph below (for those who want to know why this happens):

-> Since Linux has built-in python in addition to Anaconda, and MacOS may have a version of python previously installed, please be sure to add Anaconda to the system's path and use the python that comes with Anaconda instead of the system's default python.
-For `sm-fig4`, the python simulation is handled through MATLAB using the `system()` command to invoke bash commands.
-We have found for some systems, calling `system('python -V');` in MATLAB will display the default system python under `/usr/lib/python*` instead of Anaconda's python, which is typically located under `$HOME/anaconda/bin`.

-The solution is simple.
-For MacOS, call MATLAB from a terminal command window (this causes MATLAB to use the correct path that installing Anaconda will set on your system).
-To do this: 1) Run matlab as usual and note the output of the command `matlabroot`.
-2) open a terminal and enter `cd [output of matlabroot]/bin' (for example, if matlabroot returns '/Applications/MATLAB_R2017b.app' do 'cd /Applications/MATLAB_R2017b.app/bin'.
-3) type 'matlab' and return; this will open the usual MATLAB gui and you can proceed as normal.

 ### Step 1 - Local EIH Simulation (optional)
 #### Code Structure